Davidvandijcke/frechesTest_replication/README.md

 ## Data Requirements

-The complete data required for replication is available from openICPSR at: [URL to be added after upload]
+The complete data required for replication is available from huggingface at https://huggingface.co/datasets/dvdijcke/frechesTest_replication

 ### Data Download and Setup

-1. **Download the replication data** from openICPSR
+1. **Download the replication data** from huggingface (29GB)
-   - The data archive contains a `data_clean/` folder (31GB)
-   - Extract this folder and rename it to `data/`
+   - Pull the folder and rename it to `data/`
    - Place it in the same directory as this code folder

 2. **Verify the data structure**: